 Based on this, a persona ("Katie") was created to further explore the problem space.

 A journey map and storyboard were crafted to brainstorm Katie's needs and pain points.
-These were then translated to a content map which determined the tools' flow and navigation.
+These were then translated to a content map which determined the tool's flow and navigation.

 It was determined that CN Vision should allow for both exploration and evaluation, so two modes were planned: Explore Pathways and Quiz.